presidentbeef/brakeman-site/source/_posts/2011-09-15-brakeman-0-dot-8-0-released.markdown

     end

-This would raise a warning, mostly because it is a bad idea to have passwords in plaintext right in your source code.
+This would raise a warning, mostly because it is a bad idea to have passwords in plain text right in your source code.

 ## Changes to Existing Warnings

 Mass assignment has been changed to raise a warning if there is any user input when calling `Model.new`.

 `auto_link` was previously set to be a "known dangerous" method because it did not escape its output.
-That changed in Rails 3.0.6, however, so it would be considered safe for versions 3.0.6 and up.
+That was fixed in Rails 3.0.6, so it will be considered safe for versions 3.0.6 and up.
 But then `auto_link` was removed in Rails 3.1, so for 3.1 and up it will be treated as a regular method.

 ## Changes to Output